 They also recognized these coastal communities’ unique history of innovation and resiliency in the face of change.
 Tapping into and amplifying a spirit of creativity, perseverance, collaboration and optimism was a hallmark of the founders, and continues to be at the center of the Institute’s community building mission.
 We share a deep and genuine passion for helping people and sustaining these vital places, come what may.

-Thank you to our founders, donors, supporters, partners and all who have made such a positive impact for 40 years.
+Thank you to our founders, donors, supporters, partners and all who have made this work possible.

 Island Institute is founded by Philip Conkling and Peter Ralston, who co-lead the organization for 30 years.